kmsrankin/fingerPicker/README.md

 # fingerPicker
-fingerPicker is simply a tool for randomizing finger picking patterns on guitar.
-It is a fun tool for improving your right hand technique.
-Currently, it's only functionality is providing a new pattern to practice each time you run `node fingerPicker.js` from the fingerPicker directory.
+fingerPicker is simply a tool for randomizing finger picking patterns between 3 to 8 eighth-values long on guitar.
+It can provide inspiration for writing, or just great technical practice.

-So far, this project has just been a practice in writing logic.
-However, I intend to build this into a web interface and perhaps add some more flexible features to give users a little bit more control over the randomization process.
+I aim to build this into a web interface and perhaps add some more flexible features to give users a little bit more control over the randomization process.

+## How to user this app

+- run `$node fingerPicker.js` to randomly generate a finger-picking pattern
+- pick up your guitar and read the tabs
+- string plucks are denoted by `-0-`
+- rests are denoted by `-}-`
+- improve your guitar skills
+- try writing some music
+- enjoy